-ANIMATION: Top 20 gold producing countries
+ANIMATION: Top 20 gold producing countries – 2020

+South Africa ranked number one in the world for a century before losing the top spot to China in 2007.
 At its peak in the late 1960s, the gold fields of South Africa produced more than a 1,000 tonnes, double the output of the rest of the world combined.
-Last year the country’s output fell to 130 tonnes, giving up its crown as top producer on the continent to Ghana.
+Last year the country’s output fell to under 100 tonnes for the first time, giving up its crown as top producer on the continent to Ghana.

 Gold bullion.
 Photo by Vitaly Smolygin, Public Domain.